qinfendeheichi/Tools_Data/README.md

 # Data
 Data1-5 and 6-10 have 10 csv files which contain test run information for all covered mutants labeled as "KILLED" or "SURVIVED" by PIT.

+Each line has such fields:
+[’mutation_id','mutated_file','mutated_line_number',"mutator","mutation_state",’test_id',"test_state","exception","cause","loc"]

+1. “mutation_id” is a unique mutation id for each project, they are given orderly and meaningless
+2. “mutated_file”, ‘mutated_line_number”,”mutator”: describes the mutation
+3. “mutation_state” can be: [“killed”, “survive”, “killed(noResource)”,”extra”]
+ "extra means the mutations that our probes introduce to the project for mutants that are killed due to occupying too much resources, no tests information is available
+4. “test_id”: uniquely describes a test in a project “test_state”: [“pass”, “fail”]

+5. if a test pass, the last three fields are None, otherwise:
+	“exception”: the exception type
+	“cause”: [“exogenous_crash”, “source_oracle”, “test_oracle”]
+	“loc”: the description of the immediate stack information

+Note: some Exceptions have empty stack trace, so the info in incomplete in “loc”, such as some java.lang.OutofMemoryError